 A Culture of Abuse at the Girls Rehabilitation Facility (GRF)

 The Girls Rehabilitation Facility (GRF) is a juvenile detention center located at 2861 Meadow Lark Drive, San Diego, CA 92123.
 Operated by the San Diego County Probation Department, GRF opened in 1990 with the goal of providing court-involved girls with structure, rehabilitation, and a second chance.
-The 50-bed facility housed girls ranging from approximately 13 to 18 years old—many of whom entered the system due to family instability, trauma, or low-level offenses.
+The 50-bed facility housed girls ranging from approximately 13 to 18 years old, many of whom entered the system due to family instability, trauma, or low-level offenses.

-But for far too many young women placed in Girls Rehabilitation Facility custody, the facility became the site of systemic abuse, coercion, and betrayal.
+But for far too many young women placed in the Girls Rehabilitation Facility’s custody, the facility became the site of systemic abuse, coercion, and betrayal.
 Recent lawsuits allege a disturbing pattern of sexual misconduct committed by correctional officers and probation staff, revealing a deeply flawed system that failed the very children it was meant to protect.

 Abuse Behind Locked Doors